jweber94/complex_number_sequence/README.md

 Now you are in the docker within the repository folder.
 You forwarded the folder ```/path/to/your/desired/results/dir``` from your local OS installation to the docker in order to write the result files to your local machine if you use the ```-v (--volume)``` flag.

 Now you are able to run the code.
 In ```/complex_number_sequence/my_code/build``` you can find the _run_cplx_seq_ executable.
+Go into the folder and start the executable with

+    # cd ./build
+    # ./run_cplx_seq

 If you execute it, you will get asked to provide a configuration file.
 You can find a reference for the structure and five examples of config-files in the folder ```/etc```.
 You can choose one of them by giving them the relative path. (eg. ```../etc/complex_config_case_1A.yml```) After the execution, there will be a result file (<NameFromConfig>.dat) in the ```/build``` folder.
 This file is readable for the python plot script.

-To run the python plot-script, go to the folder ```/scripts```.
-With the execution of
+To run the python plot-script, go to the folder ```/scripts```, with

+    # cd ../scripts

+and start the execution of plot script with

     # ./plot_cplx_seq.py --path /path/to/result.dat --result /path/to/save/image.jpeg

-a plot of the convergency will be saved in ```/path/to/save/image.jpeg```.
+Then, a plot of the convergency will be saved in ```/path/to/save/image.jpeg```.
-Example:
+Example usage:

     # ./plot_cplx_seq.py --path ../build/ergebnis1A.dat --result ../results/nameImage.jpeg

-To know more about the plot script, type

-    # ./plot_cplx_seq.py --help

 Example:

     # ./plot_cplx_seq.py --path ../build/ergebnis1A.dat --result ../results/ergebnis1A.jpeg

+To know more about the plot script, you can type

+    # ./plot_cplx_seq.py --help

-To access the result images from outside the docker container, you have to copy the _nameImage.jpeg_ within the docker container to the directory ```/results``` (which is at the beginning an empty folder).
+To access the result images from outside the docker container, you have to copy the _nameImage.jpeg_ within the docker container to the directory ```/results``` or write the results from the plot-script directly to this folder, like in the given example.

 CAUTION: If you write files to ```results```, they will be owned by root.
 Please change the owner rights before exiting the container with

+    # cd ../results
     # chown -R <UserID>:<GroupID> <filename>

 If you don't do this, you won't be able to delete the created files on your host system without root or sudo access.
-Check your user-ID with
+Check your user-ID and group-ID ***on your local machine*** with

-    # cat /etc/passwd
+    # cat /etc/passwd | grep <YourUsername>

-and look for your username.
 The colon separated number couples after the ```x:``` is what you are looking for.

+You can exit the docker container with ```strg+d```.

 # Explanation of the configuration setup in ```/etc```:
 + ```case```: Calculation case (I, II or III from "Mathmatical explaination")